yuqiii-wang/KnowledgeNotes/fundamental_computer/hardwawre/bootloader.md

 ## BIOS vs UEFI

 ### BIOS

 BIOS stands for Basic Input/Output System.

 It is firmware embedded on the chip on the computer's motherboard.
 BIOS firmware is pre-installed on the motherboard of a PC.
-It is a non-volatile firmware which means its settings won’t disappear or change even after power off.
+It is a non-volatile firmware which means its settings won't disappear or change even after power off.

 ### UEFI